hossam-elshabory/Quick-SQL/README.md

 ## 🧐 About <a name = "about"></a>

-The purpose of this REPO is to create an Easy and Accessible SQL Wiki for people interested in learning SQL in the context of Data Analytics and Data Science.
+The purpose of this REPO is to create an Easy and Accessible SQL Wiki for people interested in learning SQL.

 ***